ivamtra/redwood_debug/Uppsetning.md

 ````
 yarn rw prisma studio
 `````
 til að skoða gagnagrunninn.
-Skipunin ætti að opna slóð í <a>localhost:5555</a> þar sem hægt er að skoða gögnin.
+Skipunin ætti að opna slóð í <a href="localhost:5555">localhost:5555</a> þar sem hægt er að skoða gögnin.